]>

 Performs an

-arbitrary sequence of actions on a device (or file), or on a
+arbitrary sequence of actions on a device or file, or on a

-given as a string of characters.
+actions is given as a string of characters.

 See option -a|--action for available actions.